radarsimx/radarsimm/README.md

 ## Introdcution

 `RadarSimM` is the MATLAB interface of RadarSimX.
 It utilizes the powerful C++/CUDA backend engine `RadarSimCpp`.
 This interface is designed to provide radar transceiver modeling and baseband simulation capabilities for both point targets and 3D models.
-It offers similar features as the `RadarSimPy` interface.
+It offers similar features as `RadarSimPy`.

 | RadarSimPy | RadarSimM |
 | ---------- | --------- |